sc0rps/Lesson-Bot/README.md

 npm install sqlite3@5.0.0
 ```
 Well done!
 You set up the Lesson Bot with self hosting!
 If you do not want to host it on your on system, follow [this guide](https://www.youtube.com/watch?v=e5Dyk3-4nio&ab_channel=1BestCsharpblog) on how to host it on an external website.
-4. Go back to the [Discord Developer Portal](https://discord.com/developers/applications/) and go on your application, then go to the "Bot" section on the right.
-Press copy under "Click to reveal token".
-This is a token which is exclusive to your bot and should be kept private.
-5. Open up the `config.json` file and paste the token where it says "INSERT TOKEN HERE" inside the quotation marks.
-You can also insert your start and end period number (the minimum is 0 and the maximum is 10).
-6. Once this is done, type `node .` into the terminal and it should say "The bot is online!".
-To stop the code running either close the terminal or "Ctrl + C" on the terminal.
-If you want do not want to host it on your PC, please follow [this guide](https://www.youtube.com/watch?v=e5Dyk3-4nio&ab_channel=1BestCsharpblog) on how to host it on an external website.

 ## Setup
  Now, you have to setup things that would be **personal** to you.
 Follow these steps: